cdoig4/Colin-Patty_User_Guide/docs/Task-3.md

 2. Navigate to the instructor's course page.

     !!!
-Note "Lecture AND Lab"
+Warning "Lecture AND Lab"
-        * Some instructor's may have both a Lecture AND Lab page, you will have to check both in the next step if that's the case.
+        * Some instructors may have both a Lecture AND Lab page, you will have to check both in the next step if that's the case.
         ![image](./Colin's_Screenshots/Lecture_and_Lab_Example.png)

 3. Check the **Course Home** page to see if the instructor's email address has been posted there.
     * If it is present it should be in the **News** section
     ![image](./Colin's_Screenshots/Course_Home_News.png)

     !!!
-Success "Found Instructor's Email"
+Success "Found Instructor's Email Address"
-        + If the instructor's email *IS* present, move to step 7
+        + If the instructor's email address *IS* present, move to step 7
         ![image](./Colin's_Screenshots/Content_Page_Email_Success.png)

     !!!
-Failure "404 Instructor's Email Not Found"
+Failure "404 Instructor's Email Address Not Found"
-        + If the instructor's email is *NOT* present, continue to the next step
+        + If the instructor's email address is *NOT* present, continue to the next step

 4. Scroll to the bottom of the page and click the **Show All News Items** button
     * Look through all of the items as the email could have been posted in any of them.
     ![image](./Colin's_Screenshots/Show_All_News_Button.png)

     !!!
-Success "Found Instructor's Email"
+Success "Found Instructor's Email Address"
-        + If the instructor's email *IS* present, move to step 7
+        + If the instructor's email address *IS* present, move to step 7
         ![image](./Colin's_Screenshots/Content_Page_Email_Success.png)

     !!!
-Failure "404 Instructor's Email Not Found"
+Failure "404 Instructor's Email Address Not Found"
-        + If the instructor's email is *NOT* present, continue to the next step
+        + If the instructor's email address is *NOT* present, continue to the next step

-5. Check the **Course Outline** for the course to see if the instructor's email has been included.
+5. Check the **Course Outline** for the course to see if the instructor's email address has been included.

     !!!
 Note "Finding Course Outlines"
         * Some instructor's do not post their course outlines on their course page.
 In this case [follow this link](https://www.bcit.ca/outlines/) and search for the correct course.

     !!!
-Success "Found Instructor's Email"
+Success "Found Instructor's Email Address"
         + If the instructor's email *IS* present, move to step 7
         ![image](./Colin's_Screenshots/Course_Outline_Success.png)

     !!!
-Failure "404 Instructor's Email Not Found"
+Failure "404 Instructor's Email Not Found Address"
         + If the instructor's email is *NOT* present, continue to the next step

 6. Access the [**BCIT Faculty Directory**](https://www.bcit.ca/contacts/) and search for the instructor's contact information.